No results for ""

 Audience

 In this experiment, you do not want to include students who may be using your trial service for school projects, so you will exclude customers with email addresses that end with .edu.
 To accomplish this, you can build a rule on your flag.
-To learn how, read Targeting rules.
+To learn how, read Target with flags.

 Here is what your flag's Targeting tab will look like with a targeting rule: